User Types and User Accounts

 In the Users section of the Admin area, the store users can be seen as a list presented in the form of a table.
 For each user, the table provides the following information:

 - Access level (Administrator, Customer or Anonymous + information about the user’s membership level, if any; for example, “Customer (VIP customers)” means that the user is a registered customer with the membership level “VIP customers”, whereas “Customer (requested for VIP customers)” means that the user is a registered customer and they have submitted a request for “VIP customers” membership which has yet to be approved by the store admin.
-Note that with Multi-vendor module installed, an X-Cart store may have users with an access level named Vendor; for more info on this, see the Multi-vendor module manual);
+Note that in X-Cart Multivendor there are users with an access level named Vendor; for more info on this, see the Multi-vendor manual);

 - Orders (Number of orders placed by the user; the number link can be clicked upon for access to the list of all the orders by this user);